CarmackMo/DynamicScrollRect/README.md

 ## Features
 - Support nested layout group structure.
 That is, you can assign `LayoutGroup` component to the scroll content of *DynamicScrollRect* as a parent layout.
-And for items inside the scroll content, you can continue assign `LayoutGroup` to them as children layouts.
+And for items inside the scroll content, you can continue to assign `LayoutGroup` to them as children layouts.
 (Noted that `GridLayoutGroup` is not allowed in scroll content)
-- Take advantages of object pool.
-Reuse collectable oject to improve performance and menory usage.
+- Take advantage of object pool.
+Reuse collectible object to improve performance and memory usage.
-- Support adding element to or removing element from scroll view during runtime.
+- Support adding elements to or removing elements from scroll view during runtime.
-- Support relocating scroll view to specific item group, item or subItem.
+- Support relocating scroll view to specific item group, item, or subItem.
 - Support scroll bar.